FAQ – Best Cycling Related Answers

 What’s the easiest way to fix a rusty bike chain?

-You may not know this, but the best, cheapest, and easiest way to fix a rusty bike chain that is stuck or moving with difficulty, is to put it in water for 10 to 20 minutes.
+You may not know this, but the best, cheapest, and easiest way to fix a rusty bike chain that is stuck, is to put it in water for 10 to 20 minutes.
 Yes, water, not oil.
 If you can’t take the chain off of your bike, you can spray water on it.
 Keep spraying water until the rust gets soft and you can wipe some of it with a cloth or a brush.

 You may think why water when water was the primary reason for creating the rust?
 The answer is simple, dry rust is hard but porous and it reacts to water by getting softened almost to liquid.
 This allows the chain rollers and pins to start moving allowing the water to get deeper